Anusha-san/Anusha-san/README.md

 #ABOUT ME
 Im a data science learner and wants to make a career out of it .
 I love learning new things and am flexible with work and descision making when needed .
 I have a keen knowledge of python, R, and Sql in data science field.
 Along with , I also have little knowledge of java and other basic languages .Always ready to learn any new technologies.

-- 🔭 I’m currently working on Quantum Machine Learning
+- 🔭 I’m currently working on skills development
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Quantum Machine Learning
-- 👯 I’m looking to collaborate on blockchain projects
 - 📫 How to reach me: anusha662015gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Im also a pretty well artist 🎨